minooaung/min-lara-react-app/README.md

+Note: Report-Module is the latest branch before Tanstack-Query branch

 # Min Lara React App

 A full-stack web application built with Laravel backend API and React frontend that provides user authentication, organization management, user management capabilities, and a comprehensive reporting system.